BtcAutoNode/BtcAutoNode/README.md

 # BtcAutoNode

 BtcAutoNode is a set of scripts to install/setup a bitcoin full node in a Debian 11 base server system.<br><br>
-The scripts are based on the Ministry of Nodes Videos and RaspiBolt Guide.<br><br>
+The scripts are based on the Ministry of Nodes Videos and the RaspiBolt Guide.<br><br>
 [Ministry of Nodes Node Box Guide 2022]<br>
 https://www.youtube.com/watch?v=9Kb7TobTNPI&list=PLCRbH-IWlcW2A_kpx2XwAMgT0rcZEZ2Cg)<br><br>
 [RaspiBolt Guide]<br>